-All Child Protection concerns will be managed in accordance with the Hertfordshire Safeguarding Children Board Inter-Agency Child Protection Procedures.
-A copy of these procedures can be found at www.hertssafeguarding.org.uk.
+All Child Protection concerns will be managed in accordance with the Hertfordshire Safeguarding Children Partnership Inter-Agency Child Protection Procedures.
+A copy of these procedures can be found on the Hertfordshire Safeguarding Children Partnership website.

 Children's Services telephone number 03001234043 (including out of hours)